 Margarite Dale ran for the Arizona House of Representatives on the Green Party ticket in the 2008 election cycle, as a part of an apparent Republican tactic to fund Green Party candidates in order to siphon votes away from Democratic opponents.
 Dale qualified for \$68,531 in tax-financed funds and was found to have given money to consultants affiliated with Republican State Representative Jim Weiers, Senator Linda Gray, and former Representative Douglas Quelland.
 Dale was assisted in meeting qualifications for matching funds by Weiers, Quelland, and State Representative Kimberly Yee and/or their families.
-Upon receiving her tax-financed funding, Dale purchased a camera, two computers, and a full set of computer software totaling over \$4,000, which she then kept after the campaign had concluded.48 Much of the remaining funding was used to attack Democratic candidate Jackie Thrasher, although an additional \$10,500 was spent on "polling/research," which is rare for a legislative campaign.49 The Republicans involved in Dale's campaign have stated they were merely interested in working toward "results" and had benign bipartisan interests at heart in supporting Dale's campaign.
-The Green Party actively campaigned against Dale, claiming she did not actually support their ideals.50
+Upon receiving her tax-financed funding, Dale purchased a camera, two computers, and a full set of computer software totaling over \$4,000, which she then kept after the campaign had concluded.
+Much of the remaining funding was used to attack Democratic candidate Jackie Thrasher, although an additional \$10,500 was spent on "polling/research," which is rare for a legislative campaign.
+The Republicans involved in Dale's campaign have stated they were merely interested in working toward "results" and had benign bipartisan interests at heart in supporting Dale's campaign.
+The Green Party actively campaigned against Dale, claiming she did not actually support their ideals.
+The did not actually support their ideals.

-In November 2010, former Arizona Senate candidate Robert Green was indicted for submitting false documents with the Arizona Clean Elections Fund to collect more than \$21,000 in tax-financed matching funds.51 Green had actually been removed from the matching funds program the previous May by the Citizens Clean Election Commission and ordered to repay \$20,000.52 According to the indictment, Green lied about receiving qualifying contributions, knowingly accepted contributions in the name of one person when they were made by another, and lied to the Committee to obscure the violations.53 On February 1, 2011, Green signed a plea agreement that sentenced him to probation and ordered him to pay a \$9,479 fine to the Anti-Racketeering Fund and over \$11,000 in restitution to the Arizona Secretary of State and the Citizens' Clean Election Commission.54
+In November 2010, former Arizona Senate candidate Robert Green was indicted for submitting false documents with the Arizona Clean Elections Fund to collect more than \$21,000 in tax-financed matching funds.
+The Green had actually been removed from the matching funds program the previous May by the Citizens Clean Election Commission and ordered to repay \$20,000.
+According to the indictment, Green lied about receiving qualifying contributions, knowingly accepted contributions in the name of one person when they were made by another, and lied to the Committee to obscure the violations.
+On February 1, 2011, Green signed a plea agreement that sentenced him to probation and ordered him to pay a \$9,479 fine to the Anti-Racketeering Fund and over \$11,000 in restitution to the Arizona Secretary of State and the Citizens' Clean Election Commission.

 The above is just a sampling of the abuse and corruption surrounding Arizona's Citizens Clean Elections Act.
-Taken together, \$1,428,919 in tax-financed funds was granted to
+Taken together, \$1,428,919 in tax-financed funds was granted to participating candidates in Arizona who were investigated for campaign finance abuses between 2001 and 2011.56 In similar fashion to New York City, nearly 1.5 million dollars in taxpayer money was spent on frivolous purchases, was used for personal expenses, or was obtained fraudulently.